FrameOracle: Learning What to See and How Much to See in Videos: Introduction

-To mitigate this, a growing body of work has explored keyframe selection methods \citep{liu2025bolt, park2024lvnet, tang2025aks, zhang2025qframe}.
-These approaches aim to identify a subset of frames that preserves semantic content while reducing redundancy.
-However, most existing methods assume a fixed, preset number of keyframes, ignoring the fact that the optimal number of frames varies across videos and queries.
-For example, short action-centric questions (e.g., whether a ball crosses a line in sports footage) may be resolved with just a handful of frames, while long-form narrative reasoning (e.g., inferring character intentions in a film) often requires a substantially larger set of frames.
-A few recent methods enable adaptive frame selection, but their adaptivity remains limited.
-In some cases, the selector is trained jointly with the backbone VLM~\citep{buch2025ffs}, making it non-transferable to other models.
-In others, adaptivity is achieved via threshold-based filtering at inference, retaining only keyframes above a preset reward threshold.
-While this produces variable frame counts, it is not explicitly optimized during training, reducing effectiveness and generalizability.
-This raises a fundamental question: \textit{How can we design a selector that identifies the most relevant frames for a given query and determines how many are needed, while generalizing across different VLMs?}
+To mitigate this issue, a growing body of work explores keyframe selection methods \citep{park2024lvnet, zhang2025qframe}, which aim to preserve semantic content while reducing redundancy.
+However, most existing approaches assume a fixed number of keyframes, overlooking the fact that the optimal frame budget varies across videos and queries.
+A few recent methods introduce adaptive frame selection, but their adaptivity remains limited.
+Some require joint training with a specific VLM backbone~\citep{buch2025ffs}, restricting transferability, while others use heuristics at inference rather than learning frame selection end-to-end~\citep{yu2025framevoyager}.
+These limitations raise the question: \textit{Can frame selection be designed as a plug-and-play learnable module that determines which frames to select (“what to see”) and how many (“how much to see”) for a given query?}

-To this end, we propose \textbf{FrameOracle}, a lightweight, plug-and-play frame selector that can be integrated with arbitrary VLMs.
-Unlike prior approaches that fix the number of frames in advance or require co-training with a specific backbone, FrameOracle jointly predicts (1) the importance of each frame relative to the query and (2) the number of frames to retain.
-The module is trained with a four-stage curriculum.
-The first three stages rely on weak proxy signals, such as cross-modal similarity and leave-one-out loss degradation.
-The final stage leverages stronger supervision from a new dataset we create, \textbf{FrameOracle-41K}, a large-scale VideoQA dataset with 40,992 examples and the first to provide keyframe annotations specifying the minimal frames required to answer each question.
-Unlike tasks such as object detection~\citep{lin2015coco} or captioning \citep{xiong2024lvdm}, no existing dataset provides ground-truth annotations identifying the keyframes.
-FrameOracle dynamically adapts its selections based on both video content and the prompt, operating seamlessly as a pre-processing module for any downstream VLM.
+To answer this question, we introduce \textbf{FrameOracle}, a lightweight, backbone-agnostic frame selector that can be integrated with any VLM.
+Unlike prior methods that fix the number of frames or require co-training with a specific backbone, FrameOracle jointly predicts (1) the importance of each frame relative to the query and (2) how many frames to retain.
+It is trained progressively, starting with weak proxy signals and refined with stronger supervision from our new dataset, \textbf{FrameOracle-41K}, the first large-scale VideoQA dataset with keyframe annotations specifying the minimal frames required to answer each question.
+To our knowledge, no dataset provides ground-truth keyframes for VideoQA.
+FrameOracle adapts its selections to both video content and query, functioning seamlessly as a preprocessing module for downstream VLMs.